 There is no shortage of possible solutions to the question of who killed William Dean.
 The case led investigators through a tangle of suspects that included his wife, a friend and a World War I-era German spy ring.

 The Germans Are Coming

 Had Dean’s murder not been set against the backdrop of World War I, finding his killer might have been far simpler.

-In Jaffrey, N.H., summer residents and year-rounders alike were taking the warnings about German spies to heart.
-Late into the evenings they took note of lights flashing from nearby Mount Monadnock, and from other peaks - including the hilltop farm William Dean owned.
+In Jaffrey, N.H., summer residents and year-rounders alike took the warnings about German spies to heart.
+Late into the evenings they took note of lights flashing from nearby Mount Monadnock, and from other peaks – including the hilltop farm William Dean owned.
 Neighbors suspected the lights were secret signals flashed by German spies, communicating with each other across the mountains.

 And they reported these suspicions to the federal Bureau of Investigations, a precursor to today’s FBI.

 The Night of the Murder

 On August 13, 1918, the last day of William Dean’s life, a couple of unusual things happened.
 Early in the day he asked a neighbor leaving for Boston if she would get in touch with the police for him.
 He had information for them.
 He didn’t say what.